Sangbaek/JLabExperiments/Pulses/python/README.md

 * cd JLabExperiments/Pulses
 * ./python/analysis.py ./data-a/*
-* you might not want to fit for each dataset or even show the raw data or the cleaned up data, which can be changed easily my the included switches in the code.
+* you might *not* want to fit for each dataset or even show the raw data or the cleaned up data, which can be changed easily using the included switches in the code (ex. plotting = False, fitting = False).